 Production, transfer, stockpile destruction, and discoveries

 Afghanistan is not known to have ever produced or exported antipersonnel mines.
-Throughout many years of armed conflict, large numbers of landmines from numerous sources were sent to various fighting forces in Afghanistan.
-In recent years, there were no confirmed reports of outside supply of antipersonnel mines to non-state armed groups.
+Throughout many years of armed conflict, large numbers of landmines from numerous sources were sent to various forces fighting in Afghanistan.
+In recent years, there were no confirmed reports of outside supply of antipersonnel mines to anti-government groups.

 Afghanistan reported that it completed its stockpile destruction obligation in October 2007, eight months after its treaty-mandated deadline of 1 March 2007.
 It reported the destruction of 525,504 stockpiled antipersonnel mines between 2003 and 2007.
 It is unclear how many stockpiled mines Afghanistan had destroyed at the time it declared completion of the program.
 It reported that it had destroyed 486,226 stockpiled antipersonnel mines as of April 2007, and later reported that it destroyed 81,595 antipersonnel mines in calendar year 2007.

-In 2017, Afghanistan reported that a total of 337 antipersonnel mines were discovered and destroyed during calendar year 2016 from stocks recovered during military operations, surrendered during disarmament programs, and discovered by civilians.
-Since Afghanistan’s stockpile destruction deadline, it has reported discovery and destruction of 83,632 antipersonnel mines in previously unknown stockpiles.
+Previously, there were regular reports of Afghan security forces seizing caches of landmines during military operations or surrendered to the authorities.
+Afghanistan reported that a total of 221 antipersonnel mines were discovered and destroyed during calendar year 2018 from stocks recovered during military operations, surrendered during disarmament programs, and discovered by civilians.
+Since Afghanistan’s stockpile destruction deadline, it has reported discovery and destruction of 84,739 antipersonnel mines in previously unknown stockpiles.

 Mines retained for training and development

 Afghanistan does not retain any live mines for training in mine detection, mine clearance, or mine destruction techniques.
 It has reported that “mine bodies used in these programmes have had their fuzes removed and destroyed and are no longer capable of being used.”
-In June 2011, the chief of operations of the Mine Action Coordination Centre of Afghanistan (MACCA) confirmed to the Monitor that Afghanistan does not retain any live mines for training or other purposes.
-All mines retained are fuzeless and are used to train mine detection dogs.
+In June 2011, the chief of operations of the Mine Action Coordination Center of Afghanistan (MACCA) confirmed to the Monitor that Afghanistan does not retain any live mines for training mine detection dogs or other purposes.

+Annex no. 1 of the Law on Firearms, Ammunition and Explosive Materials, 5 September 2018.
 Previously, Afghanistan reported that the Ministry of Defense instructed all military forces “to respect the comprehensive ban on antipersonnel mines and the prohibition on use in any situation by militaries or individuals.”
-Mine Ban Treaty Article 7 Report (for calendar year 2008), Form A. In April 2016, Afghanistan wrote that, “Afghanistan has long time back drafted a law as an instrument for the implementation of Article 9 of the Anti-Personnel Mine Ban Convention and Convention on Cluster Munitions.
+Mine Ban Treaty Article 7 Report (for calendar year 2008), Form A. In April 2016, Afghanistan wrote that, “Afghanistan has [a] long time back drafted a law as an instrument for the implementation of Article 9 of the Anti-Personnel Mine Ban Convention and Convention on Cluster Munitions.
 This will supplement an existing law banning the use, acquisition, trading and stockpiling of weapons, ammunition and explosive items without the required legal license.
 This new law relates specifically to the provisions of the Convention on Cluster Munitions and Ottawa Treaty.
 The Ministry of Justice has already reviewed this draft and advised that it should be made available as an annex to the existing law than processing it as a new law.
 This is still in the ministry of justice.
 H.E.
-The President is aware of it through DMAC and has promised to put pressure on the Ministry of Justice to take it in the review plan of 1395 (April 2016 – March 2017).”
+The President is aware of it through DMAC and has promised to put pressure on the Ministry of Justice to take it in the review plan of 1395 (April 2016–March 2017).”
 Mine Ban Treaty Article 7 Report, Form A, April 2016.